damballa/parkour/doc/intro.md

 task-inputs, including `vals` to access just the input values and (reduce-side) `keyvalgroups` to access grouping keys and grouped sub-collections of values.
 This model also allows access to more esoteric shapes generally not considered available from the raw Java interface, such as `keykeygroups`.
+These functions may be invoked directly, or passed to the `collfn` adapter via `::mr/source-as` metadata as in the example.

-Parkour also defaults to emitting the result collection as key/value pairs, but `pakour.mapreduce` contains a `sink-as` function for specifying alternative shapes for task output.
-The `sink` function allows explicit sinking to context objects or other sinks, when desired.
+Parkour also defaults to emitting the result collection as key/value pairs, but `pakour.mapreduce` contains a `sink-as` function (and supports `collfn` adapter `::mr/sink-as` metadata) for specifying alternative shapes for task output.
+The `sink` function allows explicit sinking to context objects or other sinks.

 ### Automatic wrapping & unwrapping